 At Zinda Law Group, our attorneys have a wealth of resources and experience in handling truck accident cases.
 We can help you seek the maximum compensation for both economic and non-economic damages.

-Many car accident victims are concerned that hiring a lawyer will not be worth the cost or that they will not be able to afford quality legal services.
-This is the reason we offer 100% free consultations and a “No Fee Guarantee.”
-Our No Fee Guarantee means you do not have to pay unless we successfully obtain a favorable settlement, judgment, or verdict for your case.
+Many car accident victims worry that they will not be able to afford quality legal services.
+This is the reason we offer 100% free consultations and a “No Win, No Fee Guarantee.”
+That means you do not have to pay unless we successfully obtain a favorable settlement, judgment, or verdict for your case.

 If you have been involved in a fatal 18-wheeler truck accident, lawyers for the trucking company will be provided by their high-power insurance carrier.
 With offices across Texas, Colorado, Arizona, Florida, and New Mexico, Zinda Law Group has the experience and resources necessary to help you seek the compensation you deserve.

 Your case will be handled with the honesty, integrity, and compassion you should expect from a top-tier law firm.
 Call (800) 863-5312 for a 100% free case evaluation with our truck accident attorneys.